Dead People Server

 Armand Hammer (industrialist) -- Dead.
 Cancer.
 Died December 10, 1990.
 Born May 21, 1898.

 Oscar Hammerstein, II (lyricist) -- Dead.
 Stomach cancer.
 Died August 23, 1960.
 Born July 12, 1895.
-Wrote the words for songs in Show Boat, South Pacific, and The Sound of Music ( "Edelweiss" was the last song her wrote before his death).
-Home Page IBDB IMDb FindAGrave
+Wrote the words for songs in Show Boat, South Pacific, and The Sound of Music ("Edelweiss" was the last song he wrote before his death).
+IBDB IMDb FindAGrave

 Henry Hampton (documentary maker) -- Dead.
 Bone marrow disease.
 Died November 22, 1998.
 Born January 8, 1940.
 Eyes on the Prize.
 IMDb